Help Lezli See (Eye Surgery)

 Since coming to work for me, I have seen how much more difficult it is becoming for her to cope with her work as well as every-day activities as she deals with the lack of depth perception and significant distortions to the sights we take for granted.

-On her return to Australia to see family, Lezli was able to get a full eye exam where they took topographical maps of her eyes (her bulges are off center, adding to the distortions she sees), and they did multiple focus and measurement tests of vaious factors in her eyes to determine she is now legally blind without any form of correction.
+On her return to Australia to see family, Lezli was able to get a full eye exam where they took topographical maps of her eyes, and they did multiple focus and measurement tests of various factors in her eyes to determine she is now legally blind without any form of correction.

 And that is where you kind folk come in.
 It used to be that the only true effective treatment for Keratoconus was to get transplants, which is both risky and extremely expensive.
 However, in the last five years a new treatment has become available called cross-linking.
 Now, I confess to not knowing much about it when she first sent me the update, but I have since looked it up and I can see why she was so excited about it.